EngineeringEnterpriseGuidesBest Practices

 1) Start with intent that humans can review

 Shiplight tests can be written in YAML using natural-language steps.
 The key benefit is not “no code” for its own sake.
 It is reviewability.
 Product, QA, and engineering can all read the same test and agree on what it verifies.
+A minimal Shiplight YAML test has a goal, a starting URL, and a list of statements, including VERIFY: assertions:

 goal: Verify user journey